Microchipping

 Microchipping is a simple and reliable way to ensure your pet can always be identified if they go missing.
 At Valley Vet Surgery, we provide professional microchipping services to give you peace of mind.
 Our team in Mackay, Walkerston, and Marian takes care to complete the process in a quick, safe, and stress-free manner for your pets.

-Microchipping involves implanting a tiny chip under your pet’s skin, containing a unique identification number linked to your contact details.
-This procedure provides a permanent form of identification that cannot be removed or lost, unlike collars or tags.
-In Queensland, microchipping is now compulsory for puppies and kittens, allowing vets, shelters, or councils to scan the chip and contact you promptly and directly if your beloved pet is found astray.
+Microchipping involves implanting a tiny chip, the size of a grain of rice, under your pet’s skin.
+This chip contains a unique code which their rescuer can search to find your contact details.
+Allowing vets, shelters, or councils to scan the chip and contact you promptly and directly if your beloved pet is found astray.

 Give your pets the best chance of being reunited with you if they ever go missing.
 Book your appointment online to visit Valley Vet Surgery in Mackay, Walkerston, or Marian.
 We are here to help.